josh2100/node-team-builder/README.md

 ![Node Team Builder Screenshot](./images/screenshot.png)

 Run node index on your command line while in root directory.
 Answer all the questions, then check out the "dist" directory to see the final output.
+To test the Javascript methods, run npm test.

 ## License